-Over the past thirteen months, the Yellow Medicine Watershed pilot project team has collaborated to determine watershed priorities.
+Over the past year and a half, the Yellow Medicine Watershed pilot project team has collaborated to determine watershed priorities.
 "We're reviewing goals and looking for gaps in the data," said Wittnebel.
-Since June 2014 when the BWSR Board approved the Yellow Medicine Watershed One Watershed, One Plan nomination, the Yellow Medicine pilot project team has worked hard to keep everyone-from farmers to elected officials-in volved and engaged in the process.
+Since June 2014 when the BWSR Board approved the Yellow Medicine Watershed One Watershed, One Plan nomination, the Yellow Medicine pilot project team has worked hard to keep everyone-from farmers to elected officials-involved and engaged in the process.